 Appreciating Bloomington's existing neighborhoods and understanding previous neighborhood planning efforts is important in our efforts to preserve and revitalize urban neighborhoods.
 It also is important to acknowledge that new neighborhoods will emerge and others may reinvent themselves and further strengthen Bloomington's livability.

 Bloomington's neighborhoods are essential to a strong and economically diverse community; they further contribute to its unique character.
 More than 70 neighborhood associations have registered with the City's Housing & Neighborhood Development Department (HAND).
 The Council of Neighborhood Associations (CONA) acts as an umbrella organization that represents neighborhood associations regarding public policy development and government relations.

 The 2002 Growth Policies Plan recognized the importance of preserving and enhancing neighborhoods, as well as improving the quality of life for both current and future residents.
 This has not changed.
 New neighborhoods will be established as the community grows.
 Embracing innovation and creativity will foster vibrant new neighborhoods.
 All of Bloomington's neighborhoods must avoid monocultures that serve only a small range of household incomes and attract a limited segment of the market.
 Monocultures are not a healthy characteristic of a community.
-Serving a mix of household incomes should help define Bloomington's most vibrant neighborhoods.
+Ensuring a diversity of housing types and serving a mix of household incomes should help define Bloomington's most vibrant neighborhoods.

 Through the City's Neighborhood Planning Initiative, several neighborhoods participated in a comprehensive planning process to construct clear visions of overall needs and priorities, as well as a step-by-step outline of the methods needed to achieve their goals.
 The Planning and Transportation Department collaborated with the following neighborhoods to draft plans through the Neighborhood Planning Initiative: McDoel (2002), Broadview (2003), Prospect Hill (2005), and Green Acres (2006).
 The Downtown Vision and Infill Strategy Plan (2005) focused on the emergent Downtown residential market.
 Now that 1,900 new housing units have been constructed Downtown within the past decade (almost all of them apartments), the market dynamic is shifting.
-More market opportunities may exist to convert single-family homes from student-rental to owneroccupied.
+More market opportunities may exist to convert single-family homes from student-rental to owner-occupied.
 This can allow more people to have a chance to live in urban neighborhoods, which are often closer to employment, shopping, and other amenities.
 This may also have the added benefit of reducing automobile traffic and the negative environmental impacts of traffic congestion.

 Changing markets and consumer demands create opportunities to further the diversification of existing housing stock and neighborhoods.
 Accessory dwelling units (ADUs), tiny homes, and co-operative housing are some examples of housing options used throughout the country.
 Through experimentation and pilot programs the City supports ADUs, tiny homes, cooperative housing, and other housing options that address long-term affordability, aging in place, and create fewer monocultures of housing stock.
-This should not be done at the cost of losing naturally occurring affordable home ownerhip and existing affordable rentals in single family neighborhoods.